MouseBiteLabs/Super-Game-Boy-Plus/README.md

 <a href="https://gbhwdb.gekkio.fi/consoles/sgb2/">*Image from gekkio's Game Boy Hardware Database.*</a>

 If you are NOT using an SGB2 shell, which I would guess you are not then you'll need to offset the link port from the board vertically to get it to fit in the shell nicely.
-You will also need to cut out a hole in the SNES shell, obviously.
+You will also need to cut out a hole in the SNES shell, obviously. **PLEASE NOTE: This method will NOT work for Super Famicom or PAL region Super Game Boy cartridges - only for North American SGBs.**

 ![PXL_20240909_230033563](https://github.com/user-attachments/assets/a0dacca0-8620-4e23-83a0-5e94641303cf)